In-Home Recovery Assistance

 Some people suffering from stress-related illnesses face an intractable problem.
 They desperately need to establish or maintain sobriety, but they can’t leave home to do it.
 For them, rehab is not an option.
 As an in-home recovery specialist, Dr. Pirtle helps his clients solve this dilemma.

 Dr. Pirtle is uniquely suited for this work combining his deep knowledge of mind-body interaction with his skill as a meditator and teacher.
-Individualized home “retreats” focus on positive psychology, meditation, mindfulness, relapse prevention and self-care management.
+Individualized home “retreats” focus on attunement skills, positive psychology, meditation, mindfulness, relapse prevention and self-care management.

 Issues for which his clients engage Dr. Pirtle include the full range of stress-related illnesses including addictions, depression, anxiety, trauma, auto-immune, eating disorders, OCD, as well as life transitions, relationship difficulties, grief & loss, and more.
 Dr. Pirtle can provide in-home support for time periods of up to 28 days.
 He also places no restrictions on travel.
 He meets clients where they are.